wakedeer/T1RandomCoffee/src/main/resources/message/innotech/registration/successful_change_profile.md

 Yay\! 💙💙💙

 Congrats\!
-You are a new participant in Innotech\.English Random Coffee
+You are a new participant in T1\.English Random Coffee

 Soon\, we are going to match you up with another user 📨️